Student Organizations: Membership and Leadership Eligibility

 - enrolled on a full-time or part-time basis, and

-- evidence of payment of the Student Government Association fee.
+- evidence of payment of the Student Support fee.

 There may be no membership restrictions on the basis of race, color, creed, religion, national origin, gender, sexual orientation, gender identity, gender expression, genetic information, marital status, age, disability or veteran status, except as may be permitted exempted by law.